Automate incident handling in Microsoft Sentinel with automation rules

 Common use cases and scenarios

-Until now, only alerts could trigger an automated response, through the use of playbooks.
+Before automation rules existed, only alerts could trigger an automated response, through the use of playbooks.
 With automation rules, incidents can now trigger automated response chains, which can include new incident-triggered playbooks (special permissions are required), when an incident is created.

 Trigger playbooks for Microsoft providers

 Automation rules provide a way to automate the handling of Microsoft security alerts by applying these rules to incidents created from the alerts.
 The automation rules can call playbooks (special permissions are required) and pass the incidents to them with all their details, including alerts and entities.
-In general, Azure Sentinel best practices dictate using the incidents queue as the focal point of security operations.
+In general, Microsoft Sentinel best practices dictate using the incidents queue as the focal point of security operations.

 Microsoft security alerts include the following: